-During 2018, we had a net decrease in borrowings of \$51.6 million, even with the incremental borrowings needed to finance our acquisition of Reeher, compared to a net increase in borrowings of \$95.4 million in 2017.
+During 2019, we had a net increase in borrowings of \$79.5 million, which was primarily attributable to our acquisition of YourCause, compared to a net decrease in borrowings of \$51.6 million in 2018.

-We paid \$27.7 million to satisfy tax obligations of employees upon settlement or exercise of equity awards during 2018 compared to \$24.0 million during 2017.
+We paid \$23.8 million to satisfy tax obligations of employees upon settlement or exercise of equity awards during 2019 compared to \$27.7 million during 2018.
 The amount of taxes paid by us on the behalf of employees related to the settlement or exercise of equity awards varies from period to period based upon the timing of grants and vesting, employee exercise decisions, as well as the market price for shares of our common stock at the time of settlement.
-Due to a change in the timing of our annual equity award grants, most of our equity awards now vest in our first guarter.
-In addition, during 2017, we paid dividends of \$23.3 million, which was relatively consistent with 2017.
+Most of our equity awards currently vest in our first quarter.
+In addition, during 2019, we paid dividends of \$23.6 million, which was relatively consistent with 2018.

-Cash flow from financing activities associated with changes in restricted cash due to customers decreased \$415.2 million during 2018 when compared to 2017, as the amount of restricted cash held and payable by us to customers as of December 31, 2017 was significantly larger than at the same date in 2016.
+Cash flow from financing activities associated with changes in restricted cash due to customers increased \$266.3 million during 2019, when compared to 2018.
+The amount of restricted cash held and payable by us to customers as of December 31, 2017 was significantly larger than at the same date in 2018 primarily due to the timing of year-end donations.